cchin013/scorecard/README.md

 # cchin013.github.io
 Scorecard for team tryouts

-Made with bootstrap and fontawesome.
+Made with bootstrap, fontawesome and jQuery.